 Carl Singleton

-Carl Singleton is Lecturer in Economics at the University of Reading.
+Carl Singleton is a Senior Lecturer in Economics at the University of Stirling.
 His research mainly focuses on macroeconomics and labour economics, with particular interests in understanding business cycle fluctuations, wage determination and issues of economic inequality.
 He also carries out research in sports economics and betting markets as part of the University of Reading’s Football Research Centre.

 Cardiff University